 Our Southern Maryland recovery program will initially put you through a medically-supervised detoxification, then once the drug is out of your system, we begin to do the real work to get your life back on track.
 Our addiction counselors will explore and address your psychological, medical, spiritual, and nutritional needs, so you can get clean and sober in comfort and safety.

 Contact Walden to start your sobriety journey.
 Simply call (301) 327-2555 to get started.
-We accept Medicaid, and offer drug rehab in Southern Maryland, including Charlotte Hall, Lexington Park, and Waldorf.
+We accept Medicaid, and offer prescription drug rehab at our convenient locations throughout Southern Maryland, including Charlotte Hall, Lexington Park, and Waldorf.

 There is no other treatment program I could have asked to help me succeed.